David B. Feldman: Publications and media

-Feldman has authored numerous articles and book chapters as well as presented nationally and internationally.
-Feldman has been interviewed in SELF, U.S. News & World Report, and Ode, has had his work featured on WebMD.com and About.com, and has appeared on national radio.
-Additionally, Feldman has co-authored two books:
+Feldman has authored numerous articles and book chapters, as well as presented nationally and internationally.
+He has been interviewed in SELF, U.S. News & World Report, and Ode, has had his work featured on WebMD.com and About.com, and has appeared on national radio.

+For several years, Feldman hosted a program called About Health on alternate Mondays on Pacifica Radio station KPFA-FM in Berkeley, California.
+He currently hosts the podcast Psychology in 10 Minutes, where his mission is to communicate the excitement of real psychological science to the public.

+Books

+Feldman has co-authored four books.